Just like diamond sparkles when light hits it, showing its superior cut and clarity– smart people have evidence of their brilliance.

 Do you remember her remarks next to the math problem?

-Did it say something like?
+Did it say something like that?

 “didn’t show your work.”

-Showing your work allowed the teacher to see her own reflection in your level of understanding the concepts she shared.
+Showing your work allowed the teacher to see her own reflection in your level of understanding of the concepts she shared.

-Years later, when you or others still seem to be able to pull answers out of the butt – and others label you “the smart ones”; do you gloat over the accolade or does it frustrate you because you have nothing to show for your alleged brilliance?
+Years later, when you or others still seem to be able to pull answers out of the butt – and others label you “the smart ones”; do you gloat over the accolade, or does it frustrate you because you have nothing to show for your alleged brilliance?

-If you’re anything like me, then it frustrates you to no end because smart people show their work.
+If you’re anything like me, it frustrates you to no end because smart people show their work.